Timeline Liberia

 proclaimed an independent republic.
 Freed American slaves founded

-the US flag, and named their capital Monrovia, after James Monroe, who
+copied the US flag, and named their capital Monrovia, after James

-financed early settlers.
-Over the decades 16,400 former slaves made the
+Monroe, who financed early settlers.
+Over the decades 16,400 former

-voyage.
-They assumed that the 16 native tribes were there to be
+slaves made the voyage.
+They assumed that the 16 native tribes were

 (AP, 8/26/97)(SFC, 4/10/96, p.A-4)(SFC, 4/16/96,